RyanLambe/RL-Voxel/README.md

+# Update
+Due to school work picking up, this project was abandoned before it was completed.
+I still intend to come back to it at some point, but for now I have other ideas that I'm more curious about exploring.

 # RL-Voxel

-This will be a Realtime Voxel Rendering Engine using OpenGL.
+This will be a Realtime Raytraced Voxel Rendering Engine using OpenGL.

 ## Goals: